RohanYashraj/RohanYashraj_archive/README.md

 My name is Rohan and I'm a actuarial researcher.
 I'm from India, living in Puttaparthi and currently working at SSSIHL.
 You can find me on [![Twitter][1.2]][1],  or on [![LinkedIn][3.2]][3].

+As an Actuarial Data Scientist, I pursue research in the area of data-driven fraud detection using actuarial and data science techniques for insurance industry.
+I use the amalgamation of actuarial science and data science to solve complex problems in the areas of my research.
+This research is first of its kind in the Indian Insurance Industry.
+Latest data science techniques, which has shown immense benefit in other field of research, are being used for this work.
+I have made multiple presentation in international conferences, published 4 research work in international journal and 1 book chapter.

+Identifying improved approaches and enhanced solutions to business challenges are activities that drive and inspire me.
+Exploration, pursuit and motivation are my frameworks for success.
+I believe that fresh perspectives and trying new techniques help businesses evolve and grow.

 ## Talking about personal stuff

 - 🔭 I’m currently working on "Building a data-driven fraud detection and prevention tools for insurance business using Actuarial and Data Science tools"